-Spring FIGs have two classes.
-Most students will also enroll for at least two other classes of their choosing.
+FIGs generally have three classes.
+Most students will also enroll for at least one other class of their choosing.

 Undergraduates are usually full-time students, which means enrolling for 12 to 18 credits each semester.
 Each class is assigned a certain number of credits, depending on how many hours a week the class meets and other factors.

-The credits of all the classes in a FIG are added together, and you can find that total number listed for each current FIG. If you enroll in a 6-credit FIG, you will also choose additional classes with at least 6 credits to meet the 12-credit minimum credit load.
+The credits of all the classes in a FIG are added together, and you can find that total number listed for each current FIG. If you enroll in a 9-credit FIG, you will also choose additional classes with at least 3 credits to meet the 12-credit minimum credit load.

-The two classes in a FIG are separate courses with different instructors and they count toward graduation.
-The only thing unique about them is that they are linked together so that everyone in the FIG cohort is enrolled in the same sections of both classes.
+The three classes in a FIG are separate courses with different instructors and they count toward graduation.
+The only thing unique about them is that they are linked together so that everyone in the FIG cohort is enrolled in the same sections of all three classes.
 Your advisor will help you select the non-FIG class(es) that will work with your FIG schedule and make sense for you.

 Do FIGs cost extra?

 Nope, there is no cost beyond your usual tuition and fee expenses.